PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- **Redemption**: Realizes everything has a purpose, saving Draven was his
 - Fought evil around Khorvaire
 	- Encountered Hrothgar and could sense the evil leech on his soul
-- Knight of the North
+- White Knight of the North
+	- Due to wielding a sword that was engulfed in white-hot flames
+	- Handed down from warrior to warrior within the Clan
 - Somehow lost his memory
 	- Was traveling home, encountered Hrothgar
 	- He had grown strong with an unknown dark power